jjvanzon/Circular-Language-Spec/index.md

 - [Introduction](spec/introduction.md)

-The more finished up articles might be found here.
+The more finished up articles might on these web pages.
 Drafts might be found in the [GitHub repository](https://github.com/jjvanzon/Circular-Language-Spec).
-Articles may gradually be published through this web site.
+Articles may gradually be published on this web site.